akto-api-security/tests-library/remediation/SENSITIVE_DATA_EXPOSURE_ALIBABA_TOKEN.md

 ### Step 4: Employ Principle of Least Privilege

 Ensure that the ALIBABA TOKEN is assigned with just enough permissions to perform the required tasks, helping reduce the impact if the token is exposed.

-### Step 5: Monitor Activity

-Monitor the usage of your ALIBABA TOKEN to detect any potential malicious activity.
-This could be done through ALIBABA Cloud's built-in features or third-party solutions.

-Following these steps will help to significantly reduce the risk of sensitive data exposure for your ALIBABA TOKEN.